 Firing Method — For certain combustion units only, indicate the firing method from the drop-down list using one of the following codes.

-1. Not coal burming
+1. Not coal burning

 2. Pulverized coal — wet bottom